 The term ‘waiora’ speaks to a broad conception of human wellbeing, grounded in wai (water) as the source of ora (life).

-He Ara Waiora presents a holistic, intergenerational approach to wellbeing.
+He Ara Waiora presents a holistic, intergenerational approach to wellbeing and deepens our understanding of living standards.
 While its principles are derived from mātauranga Māori, many of its elements are relevant to lifting the intergenerational wellbeing of all New Zealanders.

-He Ara Waiora articulates both the ends, or what are important elements in Māori perceptions of wellbeing, and the means, or the tikanga values or principles that help us achieve the ends.
+He Ara Waiora articulates both the ENDS, or what are important elements in Māori perceptions of wellbeing and living standards, and the MEANS, or the tikanga values or principles that help us achieve the ends.

 The ends are: